Alessandro Schöpf

-Alessandro André Schöpf (/de/; born 7 February 1994) is an Austrian professional footballer who plays as a midfielder for Wolfsberger AC and the Austria national team.
-He represented Austria at UEFA Euro 2016 and UEFA Euro 2020.
+Alessandro André Schöpf (/de/; born 7 February 1994) is an Austrian professional footballer who plays as a midfielder for Austrian Bundesliga club LASK and the Austria national team.

 Club career

 Bayern Munich II

 Schöpf joined Bayern Munich in 2009 and spent three years in the junior team before being promoted to the reserve squad in 2012.
 He made his debut on the opening day of the 2012–13 season in a 1–1 draw with Augsburg II, and would go on to make another 28 appearances as Bayern II finished in second place in the Regionalliga Bayern.
 His eleven goals that season made him the team's top scorer, behind Marius Duhnke with fourteen.
 The following season, Schöpf made 34 appearances, again scoring 11 goals, as Bayern II won the Regionalliga Bayern title, but missed out on promotion after losing on away goals in a playoff against SC Fortuna Köln.
 In November 2013, Schöpf along with teammate Julian Green was given a first-team contract, although he made no appearances during the 2013–14 season as Bayern went on to win the Bundesliga and DFB-Pokal.